What if the way a webcam looks like ours?

 Ok.
 It's not a webcam, it's a nightmare.

-Detect the sensations that we can have in the presence of "sensitive" devices that act in the form of an anthropomorphic webcam?
-It is the goal of the study of Marc Teyssier, Marion Koelle, Paul Strohmeier, Bruno Fruchard e Jurgen Steimle.
-The team from the University of Saarland in Germany developed this project to make us reflect on the attention we pay to the devices that surround us.
+Detect the sensations we can have in the presence of "sensitive" devices that act in the form of an anthropomorphic webcam?
+This is the aim of the study Marc Teyssier, Marion Koelle, Paul Strohmeier, Bruno Fruchard e Jurgen Steimle.
+The team from Saarland University in Germany developed this project to make us reflect on the attention we pay to the devices around us.

 Sensing devices are everywhere, to the point where we become unaware of their presence.
 Here: this webcam stands out and how.